Data science interviews often include Python coding questions and statistical analysis.

 ways[i] = ways[i - 1] + ways[i - 2]

-These are interview questions that specifically test your ability to use Python to solve data science problems.
+These interview questions test your ability to use Python to solve data science problems.

 Example of indexing: